crowdint/vagrant-setup/cookbooks/redis/README.markdown

-# PostgreSQL recipe
+# Redis recipe

-This cookbook will serve as a starting point for a PostgreSQL 8.4.8 installation Supported systems: *Ubuntu Linux Lucid 64bits.*
+This cookbook will serve as a starting point for a Redis 2:1.2.0-1 installation Supported systems: *Ubuntu Linux Lucid 64bits.*

 ## Connect